 These hidden feelings of discomfort can be the result of deep-rooted emotional issues that aren’t always obvious, but the background anxiety they cause is always there, eating away at you.

 At Serenity Addiction Centres every addict we have ever met seems to struggle from oversensitivity to emotional distress.
 Often, they’re not even aware of this or to scared or shamed to admit it – but when we talk to them and lead them through our treatment programme, in order to get beneath the surface of their problems, we commonly find that this is the case.

 Co-dependency is closely linked to addiction, and it usually develops due to the experiences we have during childhood.
 Most addicts have experienced childhood issues that provide clues about their behaviour in later life.
 It is a further process that addicts use to fix themselves through relationships.
 If left untreated a healthy ‘interdependency’ becomes co-dependency, becoming completely reliant on others for a sense of self-worth.

-At Serenity Healthcare we work on the complete person, we will help you face historical events that you feel have triggered your negative patterns; we will hold you as you unravel your complex relationship with yourself and others.
+At Serenity Addiction Centres we work on the complete person, we will help you face historical events that you feel have triggered your negative patterns; we will hold you as you unravel your complex relationship with yourself and others.

 We understand that taking the decision to commit to rehab can be difficult, you can schedule a tour of one your local rehab centers to see the available facilities, resources and environment.
 This can help you with taking the first steps towards your rehabilitation